 - Rigor: in major topics, pursue conceptual understanding, procedural skill and fluency, and application with equal intensity

 It is important to note that this review process was not intended to rank or endorse the materials reviewed.
 As such, there are few comparative graphs in this report.
 It is also important to note that the materials reviewed are not the only OER resources available—others exist.
-The OER mathematics review process was limited in scope and solely examined six full-courses in Geometry or Integrated Math 2 and one Algebra 1 course.
+The OER mathematics review process was limited in scope and solely examined ten full-courses in middle school mathematics.
 This review should be viewed as a gap analysis and as an opportunity to provide input on the changes necessary to bring these OER resources into closer alignment with the CCSS.

 Finally, this review process represents a point in time.
 More so than print materials, digital resources with an open license can be freely modified, so all the products that were reviewed can be and are frequently updated.